converged-computing/metrics-operator/docs/getting_started/user-guide.md

 ![img/standalone-metric-set.png](img/standalone-metric-set.png)

-This metrics operator is early in design and subject to change!
-In the meantime, for more detail about this design, see the [developer docs](../development/index.md).
+For more detail about this design, see the [developer docs](../development/index.md).

 ## Containers Available